raptorjs-legacy/rapido/README.md

 `rap list all`

 ## Configuration
-Rápido, and all of the commands, can be configured using a `rapido.json` file format that can be loaded from multiple locations.
+Rápido, and all of the commands, can be configured using a `rapido.json` file that can be loaded from multiple locations and merged together.
 Rápido supports configuration overrides at the directory/project-level and at the user or system level using a simple configuration search path.

 **Sample rapido.json config file:**